 A chart visualizing the relationship between the degree of public interest/potential impact or outrage (vertical axis) and the degree of complexity (horizontal axis) in community engagement.
 The chart is divided into sections labeled "Inform," "Consult," "Involve," and "Collaborate," with increasing levels of public involvement as both interest and complexity rise.
 "Inform" is at the bottom left (low complexity, low public interest), while "Collaborate" is at the top right (high complexity, high public interest).
 The City uses a framework based on the International Association for Public Participation Spectrum to decide how to engage the community in projects.
 This framework assigns a level of engagement to each project: Inform, Consult, Involve or Collaborate.
 The appropriate level is determined by the project’s size, complexity, budget, and the public’s interest and potential impact.
 A tailored engagement plan is then created to align with the chosen level of engagement and the project’s needs.

-Phase 2A: Towards a Vision
+Community Engagement Phase 1: Towards a Vision

 The project team works with the community and stakeholders to create: